josecruzado21/employability-estimation/README.md

 ## Objective

-The aim of this project is to estimate how long it takes, after completion of online Bootcamps at Digital House, to land a job.
-The objective is to predict the number of days that a graduated student will take to be hired.
+The objective of this project is to predict the number of days that a graduated student from online Bootcamps will take to find a job.

 ## About the dataset

-The dataset was provided by Digital House, and Argentine coding schools with more than 99,000 graduates, in the context of the 2020 IBM Behind the Code Hackathon.
+The dataset was provided by Digital House, and Argentine coding school with more than 99,000 graduates, in the context of the 2020 IBM Behind the Code Hackathon.

-The data is a graduate-level dataset that contains personal characteristics, performance in the Digital House course and the days after completion of the course the graduate took to find a job.
+The data is a graduate-level dataset that contains personal characteristics, performance in the Digital House course and the number of days that the student took to find a job after completion of the program.

 ## Description of the dataset